 - Use bullet points and numbered lists where appropriate for organization and ease of scanning.

-- Wide lines of text are more difficult to read.
+- Avoid text lines that are wide; they are more difficult to read.
 Try for a width around 50-75 characters.

 Improve Readability and Legibility